drukmano/quent/README.md

 ```python
 Chain(fetch_data) | process_data | normalize_data | send_data | run()
 ```
-Quent is written in C (using Cython) to maximize execution speed and minimize memory footprint as much as possible, to make it truly "transparent" --- most of the time, there is little to none performance drop when using it.
+Quent is written in C (using Cython) to minimize the overhead of using it.

 ## Getting Started
 To install Quent,